temujin9/mezovy/random crap.md

 - The Dungeon is a corpse that was/is now a zoo containing dinosaurs.
 - Gluttony: Witch Caster may afflict victim with an addiction.
 Requires some amount of the substance if physical (eg. wine) or must be cast while the victim is doing the activity that is to be the addiction (eg. gambling).
 - Thespian personality
-- Practicing throwing weapons at almost dead target
 - Alicuben Whoresbane: True heir to the throne of some distant kingdom, wants to reclaim his throne someday.
 - Chaos Patron: Narjhan, Lord of Beggars
   - "Thy deed hath earned thee a worthy reward!" - 1d3 randomly determined magical items are created on the floor beside the character.
   - You have remarkable infravision (+120' infravision)
 - Creepy combat commentary: Curious "I wonder how far that elbow joint will bend back.
 And those eyes seem unprotected."
 - obsessed with proving the existence of the Hollow World
-- elf village: numerous crystalline globes on pedestals, somewhat like modern streetlights except that they magically capture and rebroadcast both sunlight and moondark, keeping light levels in the village at a constant twinkling twilight
 - A human master peddler and caravan, 7 dwarf guards, 15 dim-witted Half-Ogres bearers, 4 teamsters, 18 goods:
   Most guards will have spears or polearms as appropriate.
 50% will have ranged weapons.
 Peddlers will usually have coin on hand in value to that of 10% of their goods, typically in silver.
 A Peddler might buy goods from adventurers if they get along, the peddler will pay 1/6th the usual value in coin or 1/2 in trade.
 Food and drink carried for the peddlers, guards and bearers will typically be enough to feed them for 7-12 days.
   Goods: 9 Cloak Pins (2 s.p.), 5 pair dice (1 g.p. per pair), 5 Sewing Kit (4 g.p.), 17 days Iron Rations (1 g.p. per day), 6 pair Stockings/Socks (8 s.p. pair), 4 10' Pole (2 g.p.), 73 Sling Bullets (2 c.p. each), 2 Spear (6 g.p.), 2 Glow Grub Flasks (20 g.p.), 18 oz Salt (5 s.p. oz), Magical Rope